xander2508/Notes/5. Standard Information/AWS/Services/AWS Marketplace.md

 AWS Marketplace offers products in several categories, such as Infrastructure Software, DevOps, Data Products, Professional Services, Business Applications, Machine Learning, Industries, and Internet of Things (IoT).

 Within each category, you can narrow your search by browsing through product listings in subcategories.
 For example, subcategories in the DevOps category include areas such as Application Development, Monitoring, and Testing.

+AWS Marketplace lets you list and sell software